developer-zebra/developer-zebra-site/src/emdk-for-xamarin/7-0/guide/about/index.md

 ## New in v7.0

-> **`IMPORTANT:`** Support for Unique Device Identifier (UDI) barcodes has been temporarily suspended in EMDK for Android 8.0 and EMDK for Xamarin 7.0 for devices running Android 10 and later. **UDI support will be restored via LifeGuard patch for Android 10 to be released in Q3 2020**.
+> **`IMPORTANT:`** Support for Unique Device Identifier (UDI) barcodes has been temporarily suspended in EMDK for Android 8.0 and EMDK for Xamarin 7.0 for devices running Android 10 and later. **UDI support will be restored in these products via LifeGuard patch for Android 10 to be released in Q3 2020**.

 -----